 - Drink plenty of water to avoid dehydration.

-Depending on the condition of the wound, you may need to use pain relievers, antibiotic ointments, and bandage dressing.
+Depending on the condition of the wound, you may need to use chemical pain relievers, antibiotic ointments, and bandage dressing.

 If the ice burn does not heal after at-home treatment, seek medical help for further diagnosis and treatment.